rsdoiel/antenna/journalism.md

 date: 2025-01-23, from: The Daily Bruin (UCLA Student Newspaper)

-After diving headfirst into her feature-length debut, Sundance Film Festival audiences will dip their toes in Sierra Falconer&#8217;s childhood memories of Green Lake.
+After diving headfirst into her feature-length debut, Sundance Film Festival audiences will dip their toes in Sierra Falconer’s childhood memories of Green Lake.
-&#8220;Sunfish (&#38; Other Stories on Green Lake),&#8221; the UCLA thesis film capping Sierra Falconer&#8217;s 2024 film production and directing master&#8217;s degree, will premiere Sunday at Sundance as part of the U.S.
+“Sunfish (&#38; Other Stories on Green Lake),” the UCLA thesis film capping Sierra Falconer’s 2024 film production and directing master’s degree, will premiere Sunday at Sundance as part of the U.S.

 <br>